 Reaching Gwalior by train

 Like any major city in India, Gwalior can be reached by air, rail and by road.
 I traveled to Gwalior from Kolkata, West Bengal on a train.
-I took a train from Kharagpur railway station which has the world’s third longest railway platform to reach Gwalior.
+I took a train from Kharagpur railway station which has the world’s third longest railway platform to reach Gwalior, a historical city in central India, which you must include if you are exploring famous Asian landmarks.
 If you want me to paint a picture of the train journey in India through words then it won’t be a dreamy and romantic ride like a steam train ride but something that will gift you a memorable and cherishable experience.
 There will be delays sometime, there will be dirt here and there, you will meet people from diverse cultures, often it will become a bit chaotic and yet surprisingly everything will run as it should.

 Delay and dirt are the realities of the most rewarding travel.Paul Theroux